samba/samba.github.io/_posts/2016-09-12-redshift-datawarehouse-lessons-in-design.md

 4. Manipulate the materialized tables accordingly (`APPEND` for time-series, etc.)

 A few more steps and considerations may be appropriate, as views are often a suitable abstraction layer to maintain for exposing data to business users.
 To provide that, the central point must be to isolate their dependencies on tables (materialized) whose schemata are managed by the BI development team(s).

+## Realized Benefits

+The general principals in [Aiming for Progress](#aiming-for-progress), and the techniques outlined to address specific challenges have proven their worth many times.

+1. When new data streams begin loading, we have workloads and models (i.e. views) built against them, tuned for initial roll-out to business users, within 30 minutes.
+2. Maintenance is mostly automatic, operating scheduled jobs with logging and notifications directly in the Continuous Integration environment.
+3. The high degree of automation accelerates work**flow**, allowing us to deliver real business value much faster.
+From the time when work (e.g. schema adjustment) is done, committed into the source-code repository, it usually reaches the production environment in less than 10 minutes.
+4. The "plumbing" enables us to innovate, instead of consuming focus and costing us time.

 ## Conclusions